HoangLong256/School-Management/README.md

 # School-Management

 ## Description
-This application is designed to manage the the courses as well as staffs of the School of Science and Technology, RMIT
+This application is designed to manage the the courses as well as staffs of the School of Science and Technology, RMIT.
+The details description can be found in the Assignment.pdf file

 ## Features
 - The program should provide a graphical user interface to the functionality